 Sleeping well can make or break the entire trip

-Getting a good night sleep while camping can be more difficult with kids especially with younger kids.
+Getting a good night’s sleep while camping can be more difficult with kids, especially with younger kids.
 We learned very quickly that if your kids don’t sleep well, the entire camping trip often does not go smoothly.

-We now bring a couple extra items to ensure that our kids sleep well.
+We now bring a couple of extra items to ensure that our kids sleep well.
 These items are a cot for each child, extra blankets, tent fans, and comfortable pillows.
-It might not seem like anything special but they have helped our kids sleep much better.
+It might not seem like anything special, but they have helped our kids sleep much better.

-We use to sleep on a pad on the ground, which worked fine but after a camping trip with some friends who let us borrow a few cots, we were sold.
+We use to sleep on a pad on the ground, which worked fine, but after a camping trip with some friends who let us borrow a few cots, we were sold.
 We all sleep on cots now.
-Getting off the ground and not having to deal with the uneven ground goes a long way towards sleeping better.
+Getting off the ground and not having to deal with uneven ground goes a long way toward sleeping better.

-We always bring extra blankets because regardless of the fact that our kids have good sleeping bags they tend to get cold when camping in cooler weather.
-Having a couple extra blankets to throw on over kids has helped a lot to keep them warm while they sleep.
+We always bring extra blankets because, regardless of the fact that our kids have good sleeping bags, they tend to get cold when camping in cooler weather.
+Having a couple of extra blankets to throw on over kids has helped a lot to keep them warm while they sleep.

-Likewise, when we camp in warm weather we always bring a couple fans that hang from the tent ceiling.
+Likewise, when we camp in warm weather, we always bring a couple of fans that hang from the tent ceiling.
 Simply keeping the air circulating in the tent will help everyone stay cooler at night.